infracost/docs/blog/2021-04-07-mar-2021-product-update.md

 ### ⚙️ Sync usage file from Terraform project

-Infracost enables you to define resource usage estimates in a YAML file (called the usage file) and use that to get cost estimates for resources such as AWS Lambda or Google Cloud Storage.
+Infracost enables you to define resource usage estimates in a YAML file, called a [usage file](/docs/usage_based_resources), and use that to get cost estimates for resources such as AWS Lambda or Google Cloud Storage.

 Previously you had to create this file manually.
 You can now use the `--sync-usage-file` option to generate a new usage file or update an existing one from your Terraform project.
 This option is a **safe** sync: it adds any missing resources (with zeros for the usage estimates), it does not overwrite any lines that you have changed in the YAML, and it deletes any resources that are not used in the Terraform project.